25 interesting facts about Mongolia

 Interesting facts about Mongolia

-1. Mongolia is a landlocked country in Asia.
+1. Mongolia is the second largest landlocked country in Asia.
 A landlocked country is completely surrounded by land with no access to the sea.
 There are currently 45 such countries and five partially recognised states.

 2. The most famous Mongolian is Genghis Khan.
 Between 1206 and 1263 he united the Mongol tribes and launched a campaign of conquest.